fishingpvalues/dotfiles/config/nvim/lua/custom/tests/README.md

    - If you want to test with your full config, you can omit the `minimal_init` argument or point it to your main `init.lua`.

 3. **Integration with System Tests:**
-   - These tests are also run automatically as part of the full system test suite using act (see `../test/README.md`).
+   - These tests are also run automatically as part of the full system test suite using act (see the main [README.md](../../../../../README.md)).

 ## Adding More Tests